UkiMiawz/ukimiawz.github.com/_posts/2012-07-04-xaml-binding-enumerations.md

 	</Window.Resources>

-You might realized that there are some weird functions we're calling there, GetSortedEnumNames and GetEnumValues.
+You might realized that there are some weird functions we're calling there, `GetSortedEnumNames` and `GetEnumValues`.
 We will get it to get the enum values and sorted it before binding the values to the combo box

 	Namespace Utility